-Whereas the input uncertainties like initial and boundary conditions, facility geometry or transient related parameters are clearly related to the analysed case (facility and transient); the model uncertainties are rather code related.
+Whereas the input uncertainties like initial and boundary conditions, numerical integration settings, coupling schemes, facility geometry or transient related parameters are clearly related to the analysed case (facility and transient); the model uncertainties are rather code related.
 In the current approach the quantification of model uncertainties is an integral part of each uncertainty analysis.
 However, the users performing uncertainty analyses frequently expect information about model uncertainties from code developers.
 Following this need the quantification of the uncertainty of the models of the code ATHLET was undertaken.